 Where Q is the flow in litres per min (lpm), and P is the pressure in bar.

-3.10 Dry-Type Sprinkler
+3.10 Dry-type Sprinkler

 A device consisting of a sprinkler permanently attached to an extension nipple which has a closure at the inlet end to prevent system water from entering the nipple until the sprinkler operates.